How To Survive An IRS Tax Audit

 Resist the urge to volunteer information.
 It’s ideal to provide no less, but no more than the IRS requests.
-The best way to get an IRS audit over with quickly is to keep it confined to the single issue initially raised.
-If you talk directly to the audit agents, any tidbit of information that you offer could bring things to the auditor’s attention that he might not have thought of otherwise.
+The perfect approach to receive an IRS audit over with faster is to have it kept confined to the single issue raised initially.
+If you talk to the audit agents directly, any tidbit of information that you’re offering can bring things to the attention of the auditor that he may not have otherwise thought of.
 That could open a new can of worms.

-This is another reason in favor of having someone else represent you in an audit.
-If I had dealt directly with the agent, I might have invited an open-ended fishing expedition.
+This is another reason in favor to have someone else represent you in an audit.
+If I had directly dealt with the agent, I may have invited an open-ended fishing expedition.
 The other way the agent had to decide what he wanted to know.
 He asked and we answered.

 4. Don’t assume the IRS is right.

-Agents can make mathematical errors or overlook important documents as easily as a taxpayer can.
-And when laws or financial values are open to interpretation, the auditor will take the stance that benefits the IRS, the experts say.
-That doesn’t mean you can’t successfully argue the opposite point of view.
-If you donate a piece of art to a nonprofit, no one is going to dispute that it’s deductible, but you can disagree over the size of the deduction.
+Agents can overlook important documents or make mathematical errors or as simply as a taxpayer could.
+And when financial values or laws are open to interpretation, the auditor’ll take the stance that gives the advantage to the IRS, the experts mentioned.
+That does not mean you cannot argue the opposite point of view successfully.
+If you’re donating a piece of art to a non-profit, nobody’s going to dispute that it is deductible, but you can be in disagreement over the deduction size.

-In that case, it’s up to you as a business owner to provide documents, such as appraisals or auction prices for similar items, to substantiate your claimed deduction.
-If you can do so, the agent might have to accept it or agree to a compromise number.
+In that case, it is up to you as a business owner to give documents, like appraisals or auction prices for similar items, in order to substantiate your claimed deduction.
+In case you could do so, the agent may have to be in agreement to a compromise number or accept it.

-5. Decline requests to extend the IRS’s deadline.
+5. Decline requests in order to extend the IRS’s deadline.

-Because of a backlog of cases, the IRS routinely asks owners of companies that are audit targets to waive the statute of limitations usually restricting probes to the three years previous.
+Due to a backlog of cases, routinely, the IRS asks company owners that are audit targets in order to waive the statute of limitations typically restricting probes to the 3 previous years.
 Taxpayers have a few months to get their taxes together and the government has three years to audit them.
 That’s enough.
 You don’t have to endlessly accommodate them.
-The written request for a tax relief might not read like a request and it might seem as if you have no choice but to agree.
-Rather than be intimidated by the legalese, check with a tax adviser before responding.
+The written request for tax relief might not read like a request and it might seem as if you have no other choice but to agree.
+Instead of being intimidated by the legalese, check with a tax adviser prior to responding.

-Sticking to a firm deadline with the IRS probably won’t release you from an audit.
-The agent will finish as much as possible in the time allowed.
+Being stuck to a firm deadline with the IRS might not release you from an audit.
+The agent will complete as much as possible in the time allowed.
 If he’s right, you should pay the claim; if he’s not, you should dispute it.
 Either way, a proper response should bring the audit to a prompt close so that you can move on–and start getting ready for the next tax season.

 8 Tips To Avoid Tax Audit